 To compensate for supply voltage, temperature and process variations, the VCO and PLL must be calibrated.
 The calibration is performed automatically and sets the maximum VCO tuning range and optimum charge pump current for PLL stability.
-After setting up the device at the operating frequency, the self-calibration can be initiated by setting the CAL\START bit in the CALIBRATE register.
+After setting up the device at the operating frequency, the self-calibration can be initiated by setting CAL START bit in the CALIBRATE register.
 The calibration result is stored internally in the chip, and is valid as long as power is not turned off.
 If large supply voltage drops (typically more than 0.25 V) or temperature variations (typically more than 40°C) occur after calibration, a new calibration should be performed.

-The nominal VCO control voltage is set by the CAL\ITERATE[2:0] bits in the CALIBRATE register.
+The nominal VCO control voltage is set by the CAL ITERATE[2:0] bits in the CALIBRATE register.

-The CAL\COMPLETE bit in the STATUS register indicates that calibration has finished.
-The calibration wait time (CAL\WAIT) is programmable and is proportional to the internal PLL reference frequency.
-The highest possible reference frequency should be used to get the minimum calibration time.
-It is recommended to use CAL\WAIT[1:0] = 11 in order to get the most accurate loop bandwidth.
+The CAL_COMPLETE bit in the STATUS register indicates that calibration has The calibration wait time finished.
+(CAL_WAIT) is programmable and is proportional to the internal PLL reference frequency.
+The highest possible reference frequency should be used to get the calibration time. recommended to use CAL_WAIT[1:0] = 11 in order to get the most accurate loop bandwidth.